virmundi/NewDataForManagers/graphs.md

 Of all the systems reviewed for this book, InifiniteGraph is one of the most mature and complex graph databases on the market.
 It provides a truly distributed graph space.
 You can manage data locality and other aspects from a beautiful admin system.

 It is a closed-source system.
 Licensing is more like Oracle in that you can pay per site or processor.
-You a 60 day free trial.
-This is the go system if you know you'll have a large, even approaching **__big__** data.
+You get a 60 day free trial.

+This is the go system if you know you'll have large, even approaching **__big__**, data.

 ### Special Mention: Apache Giraph